onewithnow/onewithnow.github.io/_posts/2010-06-21-start-today-7-simple-tips-to-organize-your-space.md

   * Be aware of what is working and what is not.
 When something is not working, deal with it right away.
 Don't put stuff in a box to deal with later.
   * Simplify as much as possible.
 Continue to eliminate things that have not been used.

-If you are interested to see images of my office space before and after,  check out this video (length 2:40).

-<iframe width=“640” height=“480” src=“http://www.youtube.com/embed/WJT14Tixr0Y” frameborder=“0”>&nbsp;</iframe>

 There is an amazing feeling of lightness and relief after you get rid of stuff and make sense of what you have.
 You will also have a reason to celebrate your accomplishment;  you completed something you've been wanting to do for a while.
 If you have something you need to organize and simplify, go for it.
 Now is the best time.

 I hope you found my experience useful.
 I would love to hear about your own experience with organizing and decluttering your space.